-The Company is principally engaged in investment holding whilst the principal activities of the subsidiaries are as stated in Note 7 to the financial statements.
-Except for the cessation of the business operations of a wholly owned subsidiary, GSB Management Sdn.
-Bhd. (formerly known as GSB Plastech (M) Sdn.
-Bhd.), there has been no significant change in the nature of these activities during the financial year.
+The Company is principally engaged in investment holding, whilst the principal activities of its subsidiaries are as stated in Note 7 to the financial statements.
+Except for the cessation of the business operations of a wholly owned subsidiary, GSB Summit Audio (M) Sdn.
+Bhd., there has been no significant change in the nature of these activities during the financial year.